GoogleCloudPlatform/gke-autoneg-controller/README.md

 * `name`: optional.
 The name of the backend service to register backends with.
 Defaults to GKE service name.
 * `max_rate_per_endpoint`: required.
 Integer representing the maximum rate a pod can handle.

+## Installation

+`autoneg` is based on [Kubebuilder](https://kubebuilder.io), and as such, you can customize and deploy `autoneg` according to the Kubebuilder "Run It On the Cluster" section of the [Quick Start](https://kubebuilder.io/quick-start.html#run-it-on-the-cluster). `autoneg` does not define a CRD, so you can skip any Kubebuilder steps involving CRDs.

+For your convenience, you can also use the default output of Kubebuilder's `make deploy` step along with a public image.
+Simply `kubectl apply -f deploy/autoneg.yaml` to create the `autoneg-system` namespace and deploy `autoneg` into it.

 ## IAM considerations

 As `autoneg` is accessing GCP APIs, you must ensure that the controller has authorization to call those APIs.
 You may consider using Workload Identity to specify a GCP service account that `autoneg` operates under.